-The Board of Directors of VirnetX Holding Corporation ("we," "us," the "Company" or "VirnetX") is providing these proxy materials to you for use in connection with the 2015 Annual Meeting of Stockholders to be held on May 14, 2015 at 10:00 a.m.
-Pacific Time, and at any postponement or adjournment (the "Annual Meeting").
+The Board of Directors (the "Board") of VirnetX Holding Corporation ("we," "us," the "Company" or "VirnetX") is providing these proxy materials to you for use in connection with the 2016 Annual Meeting of Stockholders to be held on Thursday, June 2, 2016 at 9:00 a.m.
+Pacific Time, and at any postponement or adjournment thereof (the "Annual Meeting").
 The Annual Meeting will be held at the Hard Rock Hotel & Casino - South Lake Tahoe, 50 Highway 50, Stateline, Nevada 89449.

-Stockholders of record as of March 26, 2015 (the "Record Date") are invited to attend the Annual Meeting and are asked to vote on the proposals described in this proxy statement (the "Proxy Statement").
+Stockholders of record as of April 14, 2016 (the "Record Date") are invited to attend the Annual Meeting and are asked to vote on the proposals described in this proxy statement (the "Proxy Statement").

-The Notice of Internet Availability was first mailed to stockholders of record as of the Record Date on April 3, 2015.
-These proxy solicitation materials combined with the Annual Report on Form 10-K for the fiscal year ended December 31, 2014, including financial statements, were first made available online, on April 3, 2015.
+The Notice of Internet Availability will be first mailed to stockholders of record as of the Record Date on April 22, 2016.
+These proxy solicitation materials combined with the Annual Report on Form 10-K for the fiscal year ended December 31, 2015, including financial statements, were first made available online, on or about April 19, 2016.
 Our principal executive offices are located at 308 Dorla Ct., Zephyr Cove, Nevada 89448, and our telephone number is (775) 548-1785.
 We maintain a website at www.virnetx.com.
 The information on our website is not a part of this Proxy Statement.

-QUESTIONS AND ANSWERS ABOUT THE PROXY MATERIALS AND OUR ANNUAL MEETING
+QUESTIONS AND ANSWERS ABOUT THE PROXY MATERIALS AND THE ANNUAL MEETING